Grand Teton sample trip agreement

 or just let me know that you are not sure yet about travel arrangements,

-or that you need a ride/someone to share the cost of a campsite with, etc.
+or that you need a ride/someone to share the cost of a cabin with, etc.

 600 wide oxbow sunrise 2008:

-This page is sometimes updated closer to the start of each trip,
+This page is sometimes updated close to the start of each trip,

 but we can expect most of it to stay the same.